tehoro/ibf/README.md

 - Gemini direct: `gemini-3-flash-preview` or `google/gemini-3-flash-preview` (requires `GEMINI_API_KEY`)

-Impact context is separate: it uses Gemini search by default (`context_llm = gemini-3-flash-preview`), or OpenAI web search when `context_llm` is a non-Gemini model.
+Impact context is separate: it uses Gemini search by default (`context_llm = gemini-3-flash-preview`), or OpenAI web search when `context_llm` is an OpenAI model.

 Reasoning levels (forecast text):
 - OpenAI reasoning models (direct or via OpenRouter) use `reasoning.effort` with `low`/`medium`/`high`; `minimal` maps to `low`, and `off` disables the reasoning payload.